AnaIytics/lyrics-sender-beta/README.md

 `502` - Happens randomly.
 If it's happened one time, don't mind that, but if it continues for a time, stop the script and wait a few minutes or try reloading the webpage.

 This list can update.

+All credit goes to https://github.com/OvalQuilter for this script, I have only modified it